-We refer to the accounting principles and note number 3.

-The group's business operations consist of electronics contract manufacturing.
-Revenue from sales of goods is recognised when control is transferred to the customer at a specific point in time.
-Revenue recognition was a key audit matter due to the risk associated with the timely recording of revenue.
+- principles and note number 3. - perations consist of electronics contract om sales of goods is recognised when control omer at a specific point in time.
+Revenue it matter due to the risk associated with the

 How our audit addressed the key audit matter